Financial planner for women

 3. Opportunity Cost and Timing in Financial Planning

-While it’s hard to pin down an exact dollar amount, gamma takes a more comprehensive look at everything you own.
+While it’s hard to pin down an exact dollar amount, Gamma takes a more comprehensive look at everything you own.
 For retirees, the value of gamma is estimated at 1.59%, which can be a big boost.
 So, even if you’re paying an asset management fee of around 1.59%, the extra value that gamma provides makes financial planning a no-brainer.
 It goes beyond what a portfolio manager alone can offer.

-Vanguard recently released a research paper on “Advisor’s Alpha,” which explores how the value of financial planning can stack up in terms of asset management fees.
+Vanguard recently released a research paper on “Advisor’s Alpha.”
+It explores how the value of financial planning can stack up in terms of asset management fees.
 According to Vanguard, the overall value of a solid financial planning strategy can be around 3% or even more.
 This figure includes cost-effective investment management, where investments are handled efficiently without unnecessary expenses.
 The idea is that it’s not just about having the lowest costs, but about maximizing returns after expenses.

 Interestingly, Vanguard, which is well-known for its low-cost ETFs, doesn’t dismiss the value of active management entirely.
 They point out that, over the long term, both index funds and well-managed active funds with strong returns and reasonable fees can outperform the average mutual fund in their category.
 Essentially, if an actively managed fund offers value that justifies the fee, then the cost can be worthwhile.